-Tea, curtsies and a proper wave: How to behave like a Royal
+Tea, curtsies and a proper wave: How to behave like a royal

 She was trained in part by a former member of The Royal Household of Her Majesty the Queen and now offers courses in dining, social and business etiquette.

-Meier sat down with Eyewitness News anchor Shirleen Allicot to offer some etiquette tips many Americans might not know.
+Meier sat down with Shirleen Allicot to offer some etiquette tips many Americans might not know.

 For example, Meier jokes one sure way to spot an American in London is by their pinky finger sticking out while drinking tea.

-Check the video player above for all her tips just in time for the Royal Wedding.
+Check out the video player above for all her tips just in time for the Royal Wedding.